vielhuber/pdfexport/README.md

         'placeholder3' => 'baz'
     ]);

-// the cool part is that this is also very performant (because this results only in only a few subcommand) foreach(range(0,5000) as $i)
+// the cool part is that this is also very performant (because this results only in only a few subcommands) foreach(range(0,2500) as $i)
 {
     $pdf->add('tests/file.html')
         ->header('tests/header.html', 30)